kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 ### User Stories (Optional)

-#### Story 1
+#### Story 1 (FailurePolicyAction: FailJobSet)

-As a user, in order to use my computing resources as efficiently as possible, I want to configure my JobSet to restart in the event of a child job failure due to a retriable error like host maintance, but to fail the JobSet immediately without any unnecessary restart attempts in the event of an non-retriable application code error.
+As a user, in order to use my computing resources as efficiently as possible, I want to configure my JobSet to restart in the event of a child job failure due to a retriable error like host maintenance, but to fail the JobSet immediately without any unnecessary restart attempts in the event of an non-retriable application code error.

 **Example Failure Policy Configuration for this use case**: